mongodb/docs-realm/source/includes/offline-login.rst

 When your Realm application authenticates a user, it caches the user's credentials.
 You can check for existing user credentials to bypass the login flow and access the cached user.
-Use this to open a {+realm+} offline.
+Use this to open a realm offline.

 .. note:: Initial login requires a network connection